Chadlee1592/LoL.ggv2/README.md

 - Include additional data and statistics from the API such as summoners used and other players in the game, and display the new data when the toggle is clicked.
 - Develop and include authentication and a personal dashboard
 - Include a loading icon inbetween when data is loading
+- Develop a store using Redux for all of the React components have access to the state
+- Make the website mobile responsive

 ## Difficulties:

-- Working with League of Legends' API was a challenge because
+- Working with the League of Legends' API was a challenge because of the nested API calls that had to be made, and great deal of the data were crypted by id.
+    - I learned about async await method to handle promises and avoid call back hell.
+In addition, async await method made error handling simpler by only checking if the first promise returned an error versus checking each of my API calls for errors.